Jenny Davis set out last year to ski solo to the South Pole.

-In Antarctica, she had warmed up for her solo, by going on her honeymoon with a successful climb to the top of Antarctica, Mt Vinson.
+In Antarctica, she had warmed up for her solo, by going on her honeymoon with her husband Matt, on a successful climb to the top of Antarctica, Mt Vinson.

 Having to return home without reaching the South Pole wasn’t in the plan for last year.
 One gets the idea that not doing what she sets out to do is ever in the plan for Jenny.
 But it has made her admittedly, “partly grown up.”

 The joy in adventure is always there though for those who treasure breaking records in the great outdoors.